 Consequently, this should return output, as shown in the screenshot below.

 This article provides the answers on how to delete a hidden link in Excel quickly and easily.
 Make sure to download the practice files.
 Hope you find it helpful.
 Please inform us in the comment section about your experience.
-We, the Exceldemy team, are happy to answer your queries.
+We are happy to answer your queries.
 Keep learning and keep growing!